 Adult Education classes are designed for persons who have not completed high school.
 Men and women study individual materials that are on their own level and progress at their own speed.
 Students preparing to take the GED® test are given instruction in reading, writing, math, social studies, and science.
 Some students need minimal preparation, while others may attend classes for a year or longer.
 Students are encouraged to take a section of the test whenever they, and the instructor, feel the results will be positive.
-The GED® test is comprised of five individual tests: Language Arts: Writing, Language Arts: Reading, Mathematics, Social Studies, and Science.
-In order to receive a Texas Certificate of High School Equivalency, a student must pass all 5 tests with a combined score of 2250 (450 Average) and with no one test scoring below 410.
+The GED® test is comprised of four individual tests: Reasoning Through Language Arts, Mathematical Reasoning, Social Studies, and Science.
+In order to receive a Texas Certificate of High School Equivalency, a student must pass all 4 tests with a combined score of 600 or higher, and with no one test scoring below 150.
 Successful completion of the GED® tests may be necessary for a job qualification, or it also may qualify the student for college or technical school admission.

 Cogdell Learning Center

 F. Marie Hall Academic Building, Rm 133

 Midland College Main Campus, 3600 N. Garfield

 WRTTC in Fort Stockton

 How long will it take me to pass the GED® test?

 The time needed to pass your GED® test will depend on you!
 If you enroll in classes, you will be required to commit to a minimum of 60 hours of attendance.
 The length of time you require will depend on how much you already know, how much you need to review and learn, and on the amount of effort you are willing to give.

 Each student is tested on their knowledge level during orientation.
 This test will show what skills you have already mastered, and what skills need to be perfected.
 Students will be tested periodically through the course to check on the progress each student is making.How will I know if I'm ready to take the GED® test?